aws-samples/amazon-connect-copy/README.md

 ## Useful Tips

+- This script has been tested with AWS CLI 2.4.1, which supports the latest Amazon Connect features, including Contact Flow Modules.
+  (Even your instances may not be using all latest Amazon Connect features, the script will check them and therefore require the latest AWS CLI.)
 - Make sure both the source instance and the target instance remain unaltered by anyone during the entire copying process (save, diff and copy).
 - `connect_diff` only creates the helper directory and will not change anything